michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 ## Going further with Liquibase

+Our blog only shows basic features of `Liquibase`.
+You can explore it further and see how it handles rollback procedures.
+In our examples, `Spring` runs `Liquibase` changes (if any) at startup time.

+You can also decide to disable this behaviour and use the `Liquibase Maven plugin` to run your changes using commands such as `mvn liquibase:generateChangeLog`.
+This is well-explained in [Baeldung's blog series](https://www.baeldung.com/liquibase-refactor-schema-of-java-app).

 ## Conclusion
+We hope our blog has given you a better understanding of database migrations with Java / Spring Boot / Hibernate.

-we are a startup.
-Big companies: might not be able to update production tables The above also implies that you are able to take your application offline for a few minutes.
-Would be interesting to get feedback on how it's done for apps that need to be up 24/7.
+The above implies that you are able to take your application offline for a few minutes when updating your application in production.
+It would be interesting to get feedback on how it is done for high-available applications.